 Pistol Purchase Permits (License to Purchase – LTP)

-Pistols may be purchased directly from a licensed gun dealer without obtaining a LTP.
-You MUST apply for a LTP a pistol if any of the following apply:
+Pistols may be purchased directly from a licensed gun dealer without obtaining a License to Purchase (LTP).
+You MUST apply for a license to purchase a pistol if any of the following apply:

 - Purchase of a pistol from an individual who is not a licensed gun dealer

 - A pistol is registered in another state, but the owner of the pistol is moving to Michigan

 Requirements to obtain a LTP:

 - 18 years of age (to purchase from a private citizen in Michigan) or 21 (to purchase from a federally licensed dealer)

 - Valid picture identification